evendis/pt_logger/README.md

     story_id = "1234"
     PtLogger.log(message_text,story_id)

+The <tt>log</tt> method will return true of logging was successful, else returns false.
+It supresses any StandardErrors that may occur during logging.

 ## How to log a message with implicit story ID

 If the PT story ID is not passed as an explicit parameter to the <tt>log</tt> method,